-In an interview, John Gottman was once asked what to do about “insatiable jealousy” in relationships.
+In an interview, Dr. John Gottman was once asked what to do about “insatiable jealousy” in relationships.

 His response hit on something really profound for me.

 I believe that every person has areas of enduring vulnerability.
 For a marriage to succeed, these vulnerabilities need to be understood and honored.

 This flips jealousy on its head.
 Instead of something to avoid in relationships, jealousy becomes an opportunity to connect.
 In her book “Daring Greatly” Brene Brown writes, “Vulnerability is the birthplace of love, belonging, joy, courage, empathy, and creativity.
 It is the source of hope, empathy, accountability, and authenticity.”

 When you understand why you get jealous, you can manage it in a way that is compassionate and constructive.
 Recognizing and embracing your partner’s enduring vulnerabilities, as well as your own, will strengthen your relationship.

 Jealousy in a relationship can be more about your own vulnerabilities than about your partner’s actions.
 For instance, you may be prone to jealousy if you’ve had painful experiences in your past.
 It’s important to talk to your partner about these experiences so you can be mindful of each other’s triggers and respect them.

 Jealousy may be driven by low self-esteem or a poor self-image.
 If you don’t feel attractive and confident, it can be hard to truly believe that your partner loves and values you.
 Other times, jealousy can be caused by unrealistic expectations about the relationship.
 It’s not healthy for partners to spend 100% of their time together.
 In the words of Kahlil Gibran, “you need spaces in your togetherness to sustain your bond.”